-If You’re Feeling Like You Just Have Too Much to Do
+If You Feel Like You Just Have Too Much to Do

-Give up any hope of a peaceful, stress-free holiday
+Give up your dream of the perfect peaceful, stress-free holiday

 I never took the time to make my bed in the morning until I met my husband, the neatest person I know.
 The first thing he did every day was make his bed and I saw for myself how doing that one thing set the tone for the entire day.
 A nicely made bed is a foundation of order on which you can build the rest of your day.